 The DRC has a broad mandate which covers violence, abuse, neglect and exploitation.

-People can make submissions regarding any of the following settings:
+People could make submissions regarding any of the following settings:

 - Disability services

-These settings often form the focus of the DRC Public Hearings.
+These settings often formed the focus of the DRC Public Hearings.

 Focus and aims